 Skip to content

-Living in Budva
+Living in Budva.

 Budva is Montenegro's main coastal resort town (≈20,000 residents; ≈27,000 in the municipality), the country's tourism and seasonal-rental centre on the central Adriatic.
 It offers a hot-summer Mediterranean climate, a walkable old town and beaches, and the largest concentration of foreigners and short-term rentals on the coast — at rents well above interior Podgorica and with a strongly seasonal economy.